gwinnem/vue-responsive-grid-layout/vitepress-docs/guide/roadmap.md

-A separate list of forward-looking feature ideas — things worth considering, not things anyone's promised to build — lives in [`docs/FEATURE_RECOMMENDATIONS.md`](https://github.com/gwinnem/vue-responsive-grid-layout/blob/main/docs/FEATURE_RECOMMENDATIONS.md) in the source repo.
-Includes a genuinely "free" one found while researching it: `@interactjs/auto-scroll` is already imported and paid for in bundle size, just never actually configured.
+A separate list of forward-looking feature ideas — things worth considering, not things anyone's promised to build — lives in [`docs/FEATURE_RECOMMENDATIONS.md`](https://github.com/gwinnem/vue-responsive-grid-layout/blob/main/docs/FEATURE_RECOMMENDATIONS.md)

 ## Have a request?